 My friend had heard me make so many excuses she is the one who actually bought my first one, it had rings which makes it easier to write in.
 How blessed I was with a gift now that will live way past my lifetime.
 Even with others telling me how gratifying it was to write down ideas, thoughts, prayers, dreams and, yes, even recipes; until I did it I never understood.
 I wished I could have all of those home schooling notes back today to pass on to my son.
-The prayer I prayed over each of my children, explanations of the "whys" so when I'm long gone they know what I really was thinking.

 If you want to burn your journal after it's full (don't suggest it), it still is a wonderful way to release all the clutter and make certain things make sense or NOT.
 Something about writing it down gives it reality, a purpose, maybe a mission.
 Writing it down also makes it so I have a plan, a reason not to forget about it.
 Maybe I'll follow through on the many things I pray I can do in one lifetime.